stephendolan/spark/README.md

   - [`.chmod_file`](<https://stephendolan.github.io/spark/Spark/File.html#chmod_file(file_path:String,permissions:Int%7C::File::Permissions)-instance-method>) - Change the permissions of a file
 - 💎 &nbsp; **[Spark::Shard](https://stephendolan.github.io/spark/Spark/Shard.html)**
   - [`#add_shard`](<https://stephendolan.github.io/spark/Spark/Shard.html#add_shard(name:String,*,development_only:Bool=false,**options)-instance-method>) - Adds a shard to the `shard.yml` file

+## Command line usage

+Spark ships with a command line interface, installed in a `postinstall` step when you `shards install`.
+The resulting binary will be located at `./bin/spark`.

+With this CLI installed, you have access to the following commands:

+- `./bin/spark apply [Remote Template URL]` - Runs the content returned from the provided URL through `crystal run`
+- `./bin/spark apply --local [Local File Path]` - Runs the content of the provided file path through `crystal run`

 ## Development